Comments on the Newlander-Nirenberg theorem: Geometry

 If a 2-dimensional manifold is not flat, $I_M{}^N$ may have a little bit more complicated form, but its tangent space projection $I_{AB}= I_{MN}e^M_Ae^N_B$ coincides with the matrix $\epsilon$ or probably with $-\epsilon$.
 Indeed, an antisymmetric $2\times 2$ matrix whose square is $-{\mathbb 1}$ coincides with \p{eps-def} up to a sign.
 It describes rotations by $\pi/2$ or by $-\pi/2$.

 In the general multidimensional case, one can prove a simple theorem: \begin{thm} {\em Take a tensor $I_M{}^N$ satisfying the conditions above.
-With a proper vielbein choice, its tangent space projection can be brought to the canonical form} \be \lb{diag-eps} I_{AB} \ =\ {\rm diag} \, (\varepsilon, \ldots, \varepsilon) \, . \ee \end{thm} \begin{proof} To construct an orthonormal base in the tangent space $E$ where the complex structure acquires the form \p{diag-eps}, we start with choosing in $E$ an arbitrary unit vector $e_1$.
+With a proper choice of the vielbeins $e^M_A$ (with a proper choice of the orthonormal base in the tangent space), its tangent space projection can be brought to the canonical form} \be \lb{diag-eps} I_{AB} \ =\ {\rm diag} \, (\varepsilon, \ldots, \varepsilon) \, . \ee \end{thm} \begin{proof} To construct an orthonormal base in the tangent space $E$ where the complex structure acquires the form \p{diag-eps}, we start with choosing in $E$ an arbitrary unit vector $e_1$.
 It follows from $I = -I^T$ and $I^2 = -\mathbb{1}$ that the vector $e_2 = Ie_1$ has also unit length and is orthogonal to $e_1$.
 Obviously, $Ie_2 = I^2 e_1 = - e_1$.
 Consider the subspace $E^* \subset E$ that is orthogonal to $e_1$ and $e_2$.
 If it is not empty, choose there an arbitrary unit vector $f_1$ and consider $f_2 = If_1$.
 One can easily see that $f_2$ also belongs to $E^*$.
 Now consider the subspace $E^{**} \subset E^* \subset E$ that is orthogonal to $e_{1,2}, f_{1,2}$ and, if $E^{**}$ is not empty, repeat the procedure.
 We arrive at the matrix \p{diag-eps}. \end{proof}